-Smoked Chicken Wings are perfect for game day, an easy weeknight dinner or a fun weekend meal!
-This smoked chicken wing recipe results in crispy chicken skin while keeping it nice and juicy on the inside!
+Smoked Chicken Wings (how to smoke chicken wings) – perfect for game day, an easy weeknight dinner or a fun weekend meal!
+This smoked chicken wing recipe results in a crispness on the outside while keeping it nice and juicy on the inside!
+Serve with some homemade Blue Cheese Dressing or Dairy-Free Ranch Dressing!

 BEST Smoked Chicken Wings